microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 useButtonStyle will only be set if Button::SetButtonColor is used.

-All the UI components are able to be appended through the AppNotificationContent component APIs:
+You can append UI components through the AppNotificationContent component APIs:

--   AddText(...)
+-   AddText
--   AddButton(AppNotificationButton button)
+-   AddButton
--   Set[type]Image(...)
+-   SetInlineImage
-    -   Inline
+-   SetAppLogoOverrideImage
-    -   AppLogoOverride
+-   SetHeroImage
-    -   Hero
+-   SetAudio
--   SetAudio(...)
+-   AddTextBox
--   AddTextBox(...)
+-   AddComboBox

--   AddComboBox(...)
+The main advantage as an API is to provide validation, type safety, and foremost intellisense.

 Below is an example usage: